metallust/SyncTunes/README.md

 ## Description

 This application allows you to convert your favorite YouTube playlists into Spotify playlists.
-It utilizes the YouTube Data API v3 and Spotify Web API to fetch the YouTube playlist details and create a corresponding playlist on Spotify.
+It utilizes the pytube to access unlisted or public playlist and Spotify Web API to fetch the YouTube playlist details and create a corresponding playlist on Spotify.

 ## Features

 - Convert YouTube playlists to Spotify playlists
 - Mapping of YouTube videos to Spotify tracks based on title and artist information
-- Automatic creation of Spotify playlists with matching tracks

 ## Setup